Five potential problems if you decide not to get a property survey

 3. Renegotiations will be more difficult

-In the case that your survey does identify several issues regarding the condition of the property, the report can subsequently be used to effectively broker the price with the seller.
+In the case that your survey may identify several issues regarding the condition of the property, the report can subsequently be used to effectively negotiate the price with the seller.
 This is especially true of Homebuyer Reports, which provide a detailed record of all the issues or defects identified, as well as one of three different condition ratings which is used to indicate the severity of these concerns and the immediacy in which they need to be dealt with.

 4. Future costs may be incurred

 In addition, once you have received the completed report, you should have a far greater understanding of what exactly the surveyor identified during their inspection.
 This includes any defects or shortcomings that would have otherwise continued to go unnoticed by the tenant or vendor.